Yuleii/Yuleii.github.io/about.md

 I'm a master economics student at Bonn University.
 My blog is where I learn out loud.
 I write [posts](https://yuleii.github.io/archive.html) about things I find interesting, things I'm working on, or about problems I've faced with the solution I found.

-Currently, I spend most of my time working on my master thesis on the topic of sensitivity analysis on structural behavioral model.
-I also work part-time for [ILR](https://www.ilr1.uni-bonn.de/en), learn coding and languages, and write on this blog.

 ### Dependencies